 While Franklin College is a small liberal arts school in the middle of the Midwest, the attraction of its academic programs reaches far and wide, even so far as Mexico.
-Most students wouldn’t dream of living states away from their childhood home, let alone in a different country, but for psychology major graduating in 2023, Nagib Afani, the distance was exciting.
+Most students wouldn’t dream of living states away from their childhood home, let alone in a different country, but for a psychology major graduating in 2023, Nagib Afani, the distance was exciting.

 Managing the social aspect of college and when to go home comes with its own challenges, especially for international students during COVID times.
 However, Afani got lucky with not just a supportive biological family but with a golf team family.